takeshi-aihana/LinuxKernelLabs.github.io.in_JP/interrupts.rst.md

 In order to support as many architectures as possible, Linux has a more restrictive interrupt nesting implementation:

-.. slide:: IRQ nesting in Linux
-   :inline-contents: True
-   :level: 2

-   * an exception (e.g. page fault, system call) can not preempt an interrupt;
-     if that occurs it is considered a bug
+   * an exception (e.g. page fault, system call) can not preempt an interrupt; if that occurs it is considered a bug

    * an interrupt can preempt an exception or other interrupts; however, only one level of interrupt nesting is allowed

 The diagram below shows the possible nesting scenarios: